tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   information into the DHT as part of the heartbeats between nodes, such as the latest height, and then access that in arbitrary reactors.

+- Does it make sense to have reactors continue to consume inbound messages from a Channel (`In`) or is there another interface or pattern that we should consider?

 ## Consequences